taetscher/ICARUS/README.md

 Whenever a plateau of moving ave loss was hit or whenever random "nan" values would show up, I would lower the learning rate and continue training this way.

+So at step 362550 for example, I changed to the following:
+`python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --gpu 0.77 --load 362550 --trainer rmsprop --batch 10 --save 3000 --lr 0.00000005`

+Then at step 365850 I changed again to:
+`python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer rmsprop --load -1 --lr 0.000000008`

 A _second_ version of ICARUS**v2** was trained, using the ADAM Optimizer
 `python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer adam --load -1`

-A third version of ICARUS, ICARUSv3 was trained using the RMSPROP Optimizer but also taking into consideration lessons learned along the way.
-`python flow --model cfg/tiny-yolo-ICARUSv3.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 8 --gpu 0.77 --save 3000 --trainer rmsprop`

-at step 6000, at a moving average loss of about 8 I changed to the following:
-`python flow --model cfg/tiny-yolo-ICARUSv3.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer rmsprop --load -1  --lr 0.000005`

-at step 10500 I changed to the following:
-`python flow --model cfg/tiny-yolo-ICARUSv3.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer rmsprop --load -1  --lr 0.0000005`

-at step 17100 I changed again to the following:
-`python flow --model cfg/tiny-yolo-ICARUSv3.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer rmsprop --load -1 --lr 0.0000001`

-**To log the values for training , I changed flow.py in** `/darkflow/net` **as follows.**
+**To log the values for training , I changed flow.py in** `/darkflow/net` **as follows:**

         with open("training_stats.csv", 'a') as logger:
             logger.write("{}, {}, {}{}".format(step_now, loss, loss_mva, "\n"))
             logger.close()

- This now writes a csv file in the root directory of `/darkflow`
+ This now writes a csv file in the root directory of `/darkflow`.

 If you want to use some version of ICARUS yourself, leave me a message here on GitHub and ask me to send you a .ckpt file.
 I will gladly do so.